kevinolega/callcentertrainingtips/_posts/2020-06-05-toxic-mindset.md

 I paid attention to lessons and discussions and passed all those classes where the teacher explained everything during the lecture.

-But when the class involved research and self study, I found myself NOT studying at all.
+But when the class involved research and self-study, I found myself NOT studying at all.

-I was playing online games, socializing on the early social media websites and researching topics that's unrelated to the class.
+I was playing online games, socializing on the early social media websites, and researching topics that are unrelated to the class.

 It's the teacher's job to teach the student.